 Customers may elect to purchase a subscription to multiple modules, multiple modules with multiple service levels, or, for certain of the Company's solutions.
 We evaluate such contracts to determine whether the services to be provided are distinct and accordingly should be accounted for as separate performance obligations.
 If we determine that a contract has multiple performance obligations, the transaction price, which is the total price of the contract, is allocated to each performance obligation based on a relative standalone selling price method.
-We estimate standalone selling price based on observable prices in past transactions for which the product offering subject to the performance obligation has been sold separately.
+We estimate standalone selling price based on observable prices in past transactions for which the product offering subject to the performance obligation has been sold separately, or by using a residual approach for consulting revenue, whereby we estimate the standalone selling price by reference to the total transaction price less the sum of the observable standalone selling prices of other goods or services promised in the contract.
 As the performance obligations are satisfied, revenue is recognized as discussed above in the product descriptions.